The Right School for You

 It’s all about finding the right match, so it’s best to start there.

-Students are matched with a college counselor in January of their junior year.
-Throughout the winter and spring, juniors are encouraged to meet with their counselors frequently to get to know each other well, engage in self-discovery, explore college options, discuss standardized testing, and review the college application process.
-A selection of programs is offered to students and parents to help acclimate them to the college admission process in a contemporary context.
+Students are matched with a College Counselor in December of their junior year.
+Throughout the winter and spring, juniors meet with their counselors at regular intervals to get to know them well, engage in self-discovery, explore college options, discuss standardized testing, and review the college application process.
+A wide selection of programs is offered to students and parents to help acclimate them to the college admission process in a contemporary context.

 Nearly all our graduates pursue higher education at four-year colleges and universities or a four-year degree program at schools of art or music.
 A few students take a “gap year” between high school and college to travel, work, or volunteer, however, we encourage all seniors to apply to colleges while they are enrolled at CSW.

-CSW graduates are accepted into and enroll in a diverse range of selective colleges and universities, and our college matriculation record reflects our commitment to helping our students find that best match.
+CSW graduates are accepted and matriculate at an increasingly diverse and broad range of colleges and universities, and our college matriculation record reflects our commitment to helping our students find that best match.

 As counselors, we embrace a philosophy that allows students and parents a safe space to explore, reflect on, and embrace the college process with a sense of agency and excitement.
 We try to structure a process that is highly personalized as opposed to a “one size fits all” program.
 Our program is relationship-based, where, more than anything, we strive to know and work with students and parents in a way that is authentic, open, and available.

 Lastly, and most importantly, our approach to our program and the college search process absolutely reflects the school’s progressive, student centered mission.
 We value fit for the student, mindfulness in the process, and quality of educational experience over rankings, raw selectivity and perceived prestige.
 We were one of the lead school’s on Harvard’s Making Caring Common Campaign.